cgsecurity/testdisk_documentation/compilation_env.rst

 -------
 cygwin
 ^^^^^^
-Cygwin https://cygwin.com/ is a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows, it includes the gcc compiler.
+Cygwin https://cygwin.com/ is a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows, it includes the GCC compiler.
-A DLL (cygwin1.dll) provides substantial POSIX API functionality, such functions may be required by some libraries that TestDisk or PhotoRec can use.
+A DLL (:file:`cygwin1.dll`) provides substantial POSIX API functionality, such functions may be required by some libraries that TestDisk or PhotoRec can use.

 MinGW-w64
 ^^^^^^^^^